pblack/docs/content/site-configuration/front-matter-templates.md

 Front Matter Templates can be created automatically when importing your site.
 How this is done depends on which static site generator you are using.

+Forestry can only create Front Matter Templates from your site’s source.
+Any changes to the template from within Forestry will not be written back to your config files.

 **Jekyll**

-New templates will be created based off the [defaults](https://jekyllrb.com/docs/configuration/#front-matter-defaults) in your config file.
+Upon initial import, new Front Matter Templates will be created based off the [defaults](https://jekyllrb.com/docs/configuration/#front-matter-defaults) in your config file.

 A new Front Matter Template will be created for each scope in your defaults section.

+After import, any fields added to your Jekyll defaults will not be automatically added to your Front Matter Templates.

 **Hugo**
-Templates for Hugo sites are created from your sites [archetype](https://gohugo.io/content/archetypes/) files.
-Each archetype file will result in a Front Matter Template.

-**Note: **Forestry can only read in Front Matter Templates from your site’s source.
-Any changes to the template from within Forestry will not be written back to your config files.
+Upon initial import, we will parse the all of the "Archetypes" in the archetypes/ folder.

+We then create a Front Matter Template with for each Archetype using all of the fields found.

+After import, any fields added to an Archetype will not be automatically added to your Front Matter Templates.

+**Note:** as of Hugo 0.24, Archetypes can now be built as GoTemplates.
+Forestry does not support GoTemplates in Front Matter Templates, and will ignore these templates, or treat the default values as strings.

 ### CREATING TEMPLATES FROM EXISTING PAGES